ARPIT226/ansible-chatapp-collections/README.md

 ```
 ## 1. mynamespace-chatapp-1.0.0.tar.gz
 What: The packaged collection archive (tarball) ready to install or share.
-Contains: All your roles, playbooks, plugins, metadata, documentation, etc. compressed.
+Contains: All the roles, playbooks, plugins, metadata, documentation, etc. compressed.
 Use: Install with ansible-galaxy collection install mynamespace-chatapp-1.0.0.tar.gz.

 ## 2. galaxy.yml
 What: Metadata file describing your collection.
 Contains: Collection name, version, description, author info, dependencies, tags.
-Use: Required by Ansible Galaxy or ansible-galaxy commands to identify your collection.
+Use: Required by Ansible Galaxy or ansible-galaxy commands to identify the collection.
 ```

 ## Directory structure